What is PPR?

 Priority Payload Report is an independent newsletter covering topics related to the next wave of industrial transformation driven by IoT, robotics, AI, and big data.

 There is so much happening in this space, but coverage of the trends and technology has been dominated by expensive, deep-dive analyst reports and vendor content.
-This industry needs an independent voice that can deliver relevant, exclusive, and interesting content directly to subscribers’ inboxes–which is what PPR does two to three times per month.
+This industry needs an independent voice that can deliver relevant, exclusive, and interesting content directly to subscribers’ inboxes–which is what PPR does twice per month.